-Everyone has a personal network of family, personal, and work friends, past and current business associates, neighbors, service professionals (e.g., plumbers, doctors, lawyers, landscapers), and so on.
-You might overlook these people for a variety of reasons as a source of sales leads, and yet they should be one of your first options for doing so.
+Everyone has a personal network of family, personal and work friends, past and current business associates, neighbors, service professionals (e.g., plumbers, doctors, lawyers, landscapers), and so on.
+You might overlook these people for a variety of reasons as a source of sales leads, yet they should be one of your first options for doing so.
 You already have their trust, which makes them valuable sources of generating leads.

 While the members of your network have you in common, many of them exist in separate areas of your life and don’t interact with each other.
 They don’t share the same contacts, so each person has the potential to provide incredibly valuable sales leads.
 If you’ve talked with them about life and business, then you can ask them to connect you to prospects.

-Remember that you're dealing with a friend or acquaintance that you plan to keep as part of your network.
+Remember that you’re dealing with a friend or acquaintance whom you plan to keep as part of your network.
 Mixing your professional and personal lives means you should be respectful of their time and the relationship.

 3. Engage with sales leads at networking events.

 Make attending in-person and online networking events part of your routine of finding sales leads.
-Networking is an effective way to reach new people and build relationships with people you've met in the past.
-It also allows you to engage your leads face-to-face.
+Networking is an effective way to reach new people and build relationships with people you’ve met in the past.
+It also allows you to engage your leads face to face.

 - Networking involves building relationships with real people.
 Don’t approach people from a sales perspective; instead, go in with the mindset of trying to help other people first.
 Find out about their business and about them as people, and identify what they need to succeed or solve a problem.

-- For in-person networking events, exchange business cards with new people you meet.
-Add the person's contact information to your customer relationship management system.
+- For in-person networking events, exchange business cards with people you meet.
+Add the person’s contact information to your customer relationship management (CRM) system.
 Follow up within the week with an email to thank them for meeting at the event.